 I will give quick tips on how to teach the M sound to your child and then practices at the syllable level.
-Your child will learn how to say M correctly in the beginning, medial, and end of syllables.
 If you are just starting your home practice for M, this is a very important first step.

 You are going to teach your child the M sound using a mirror.
 This technique works well for most children.
 If your child is distracted by the mirror, remove it.
 You can follow each step simply by looking at each other.

 M is a visual sound which means that your child can easily see how to say it by looking at you.
 Therefore, bring attention to your face as much as possible during these practices.

 Materials: A mirror, preferably a slightly big mirror such a floor mirror